Home |

 -

-We offer two streamlined ways to measure the impact of your Awareness Session.
-We can either deploy a rapid-response feedback loop via our WhatsApp Advisor bot for immediate sentiment data, or we can provide you with a pre-designed feedback template to distribute through your internal HR systems.
+We offer two ways to measure the impact of your Awareness Session.
+Users scan a QR code that opens our WhatsApp bot on their devices for quick survey feedback.
+Or we can provide you with a pre-designed survey link to distribute via email (or other internal channel).

 Masterclass | 90-120-Minute | Virtual